-Ghislaine Maxwell: from Oxford mansion to ‘hell-hole’ Brooklyn jail
+Ghislaine Maxwell: from high society to ‘hell-hole’ Brooklyn jail

 Maxwell’s current circumstances are a world away from her grand beginnings.

 She was born in Maisons-Laffitte, Ile-de-France, in 1961, but grew up in the Oxfordshire countryside with her family in a 53-room mansion, Headington Hill Hall.

 The youngest of nine children, she is the daughter of disgraced late newspaper tycoon Robert Maxwell, one-time owner of the Mirror Group, and his wife, Betty, a prominent Holocaust researcher.